 William McCray was a Seattle, Washington resident who was found to be severely disabled due to multiple degenerative diseases.
-His employer-sponsored short- and long-term disability plan was with Unum, who approved his claim.
+His employer-sponsored short- and long-term disability plan was with Unum Group insurance, who approved his claim.
 When Unum Group’s medical investigation deemed him to be no longer disabled, they denied his claim.
 That’s when William hired the expert attorneys at Roy Law Group who went head-to-head with Unum Group.
 As a result, Unum Group had to provide William with back pay and on-going long-term disability payments while covering all of his accrued legal and court-related fees.

-William, a former United States veteran who also worked various financial service jobs, became disabled when he was diagnosed with multiple degenerative diseases.
+William, a former United States veteran who also worked in various financial service jobs, became disabled when he was diagnosed with multiple degenerative diseases.
 That’s when he filed an initial short-term disability claim that turned into a long-term disability claim in 2009.

-His initial long-term disability claim was denied, but his appeal with insurance company Unum Group was successful based on his complete, doctor-verified inability to work.
+His initial long-term disability claim was denied by his insurance company, Unum Group, but his appeal was successful based on his complete, doctor-verified inability to work.

-Unum paid William benefits uninterrupted all the way through 2015.
-Then Unum launched an investigation involving social media, an in-person interview, multiple medical reviews by nurses and physicians, and an independent medical examination (IME) conducted by Unum’s own doctor, resulting in William suddenly being considered no longer disabled.
+Unum paid William uninterrupted benefits through 2015.
+Then Unum launched an investigation involving social media, an in-person interview, multiple medical reviews by nurses and physicians, and an independent medical examination (IME), which was conducted by Unum’s own doctor.
+This resulted in William suddenly being considered no longer disabled.

 No longer being considered disabled meant there was a complete disruption and halt to his long-term disability payments – and this was when the list of his medical issues was only continuing to grow.
 After a series of complications with his claim and after repeated denials, William hired Roy Law Group in 2018 to take on Unum and get him the settlement that he so desperately needed and deserved.